 Our team can assist you to extend your work permit, if you are eligible and to advise your employer of your authorization to continue working while under the implied status.

-If you require assistance to extend your work permit, contact us for a free consultation.
+If you require assistance to extend your work permit, contact us for a free initial consultation.

 Restoration of Status

 If a visitor, worker or student has lost their status (if their permit had expired before they submitted an application to extend their status), they may be able to restore their status if they apply within 90 days of losing status and continue to meet the initial requirements of their stay.